Refund Abuse & Fraud Signals: Why Payment Platforms Terminate Non-Resident UK Companies

 4. Product-Payment Mismatch

-👉 This combination is one of the strongest triggers for termination.
+The combination is one of the most powerful indicators of termination.

 Why Non-Resident UK Companies Face Faster Termination